Frazz by Jef Mallett for October 04, 2014

 9. Missing large

-EMT over 9 years ago
+EMT about 10 years ago

 In most cases, I have no problems with bike riders on the road (would actually be one if I had a bike and if there was a direct route to my work that didn’t involve the freeway), but there are a few who I’ve seen run stop signs and even stop lights.
 Drivers need to understand that, in most cases, bikers are actually supposed to be on the road instead of the sidewalks.
 The only exception really is when the “sidewalk” is actually a designated bike path, which is the case in a few parts of town along the busier roadways, and in that case, it does get frustrating when a biker is in the road instead of the bike path that goes right along side it…but, still, that’s the minority here.